Miscellaneous protective masks until 1900 – and how they are intertwined.

 ‘If the dust has corrosive qualities, it eats away the lungs, and implants consumption in the body (…) Therefore, for their digging they should make for themselves not only boots of rawhide, but gloves long enough to reach to the elbow, and they should fasten loose veils over their faces; the dust will then neither be drawn through these into their windpipes and lungs, nor will it fly into their eyes.
 Not dissimilarly, among the Romans the makers of vermilion took precautions against breathing its fatal dust.’

-A scientist who engaged in resolving such perils, was Alexander von Humboldt.
-His self-contained breathing apparatus was a complete system, with a mouthpiece of brass that was connected by a tube to a bag of varnished silk filled with atmospheric air.
-To prevent the users from inhaling the same air that they had just breathed out, Humboldt included two one-way valves in the design.
-The mouthpiece was worn directly in the mouth or, when the circumstances demanded so, attached to a protective full-face mask of metal with eye-glasses.
+One scientist who worked to address such dangers was Alexander von Humboldt.
+His self-contained breathing apparatus was a complete system, featuring a brass mouthpiece connected by a tube to a bag made of varnished silk, filled with atmospheric air.
+To prevent users from inhaling exhaled air, Humboldt incorporated two one-way valves into the design.
+The mouthpiece could be worn directly in the mouth or, when conditions required, attached to a protective full-face metal mask with integrated eye-glasses.

-Another pioneer in takeaway air was the Hungarian general and engineer Kőszeghi-Mártony.
-His equipment was originally designed for soldiers but could be used by firefighters and miners as well.
-Compressed air from a wrought iron cylinder on the back flowed into a goatskin hood where it mingled with the exhaled air, thus enabling the wearer to breathe for up to thirty minutes.
+Another pioneer in portable air supply was the Hungarian general and engineer Kőszeghi-Mártony.
+His apparatus was originally developed for soldiers but was also suitable for firefighters and miners.
+Compressed air from a wrought-iron cylinder worn on the back flowed into a goatskin hood, where it mixed with exhaled air, allowing the wearer to breathe for up to thirty minutes.

-A mask of the filtering type was John Roberts’ mask ‘for enabling persons to breathe in thick smoke’.
-It combined a hood, strapped around the neck, with a tube attached, that ended just above the floor, where a small container with a wet sponge dangled.
+John Roberts developed a filtering-type mask “for enabling persons to breathe in thick smoke.”
+It featured a hood that was strapped around the neck and connected to a tube, which extended downward to end just above the floor, where a small container holding a wet sponge was suspended.

 Occupational diseases